 Ok, the average manager arrived at an understanding of all critical issues with the printing house.
 There have to be items accessible to offer for printing.
 Partners can have difficulty in making agree with on stock goods (quantity, quality, parameters, etc.), reasonable manufacturing period, waiting for order confirmation, and monitoring it manually via call or email.
 A lot easier to connect to internal software systems of printing houses and factories via API and get the updated stream of notifications directly to Alfresco, for example.

 The same applies to notifications on shipping.
 The factory fulfills one of the thousand orders ready to dispatch, then delivers it, and the waybill sends to the supplier of promotional products.
 A manager on-site gets the number of waybills and emails it to the end customer.
 Quite often finished products go to the client’s office and from there to the customer’s.
 But it would be competent to use a drop shipment and notify about delivery directly.

 Have you known yourself there?
 Yes, described above concerns not only suppliers of promotional products.
 There is minimum a dozen of industries hungering for automatization in workflow and document management.
 Next time we will look into the matter.

-The following five improvements can help you to avoid core problems and make an appreciable quantum leap:
+The following five improvements can help you to avoid core problems and make a significant quantum leap: